Fantoni0/Proyecto/README.md

 - client.js: Simple client to interact with servers.

 - server.js:  The real thing.
 The back-ups.
 One acts as a primary and the rest as back-up.

+- failover.js: Simple piece of code to start the simulation of primary's failover.

+-launcher.sh: Script to launch the demo